twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 It was expressing its form (rūpa) characteristics, with its own nature and changing (anicca).
 From the ignorant perception (avijjā saññā) it changed into wisdom knowledge (vijjā paññā).
 Form was changing, and the mind gave the paramatā perception.

-It simply changed from avijjā paññā to vijjā paññā.
-It couldn’t kill the khandhas yet it was the five khandhas changing into paramatā sense objects.
+It simply changed from avijjā saññā to vijjā paññā.
+It couldn’t kill the five khandhas yet it was the five khandhas changing into paramatā sense objects.
 The dhamma of hotness, coldness, etc. which I was talking about by using the concepts in reality it was changing and vanishing.
 I was not naming it with concepts.
 If a paramatā dhamma arose, and the mind knew it.
 And the mind changed.
 I didn’t give the concept of the form paramatā.
 Every time form arises, the mind knows it.
 It was not form, and it must be the mind (i.e., nāma—name) nāma-dhamma, because the mind knowing the paramatā has ceased.
 Why every time it was arising and knowing it?
 What was this?
 The mind was changing in stages.
 Before, I was seeing the form (rūpa) with the aggregate of perception (saññākkhandha).
 Knowing that each changing of form was not my knowing and not me.
 The mind stayed with the element (form) which was arising, on the right knee the form of aches arose.

 I had mindfulness on it, from here who was the one changing to another form?
 What did it mean?
 I was observing it with the desired knowledge.
 Every time form arising, I was catching it with mindfulness (i.e., hotness, coldness, tenseness, etc.)